Vasectomy

 A vasectomy is a safe, effective, and permanent form of male contraception.
 It works by blocking the vas deferens — the tubes that carry sperm from the testicles — so sperm can no longer mix with semen during ejaculation.
 This prevents pregnancy without affecting sexual performance or hormone levels.

-Vasectomy is a minor procedure, usually performed under local anaesthetic as a day case.
-It typically takes 15–30 minutes and involves making a very small incision (or no incision) in the scrotum.
+Dr. Farag performs vasectomies as a day case procedure, under general anaesthetic for optimal patient comfort.
+The procedure typically takes 15–30 minutes and involves making a very small incision (or no incision) in the scrotum.
 The tubes are divided and sealed, after which the skin is closed with dissolvable sutures or allowed to heal naturally.

 After a vasectomy, ejaculation and sexual function remain unchanged, but it takes time for existing sperm to clear from the system.
 Alternative contraception must be used until follow-up semen tests confirm the absence of sperm, which usually occurs after several months.